 Types of Erosion Control Blankets

-Erosion control blankets come in many kinds of materials, such as:
+An erosion control blanket, or Rolled Erosion Control Product (RECP) come in many kinds of materials, such as:

 Coconut fibers (coir)

 Aspen fiber (excelsior)

 Where Can I Use Erosion Control Blankets?